 Safety Razor Startup Guide

-If all the razors in your life have been plastic and multiple bladed, then read on to get a glimpse into the history of a better way to shave.
+If all the razors in your life have been plastic and multiple bladed, then read on to get a glimpse into the history of a better way to shave with a safety razor.
 And if you are already a fan of classic shaving, you can read on to learn more about the in-and--outs of this wet shaving biz.
-Eric delves into the genealogy of the DE blade and takes apart the safety razor to help you better understand wet shaving.

 Anatomy of a Safety Razor